itworks99/hammerclock/.junie/guidelines.md

 ### Prerequisites

-- Go 1.23.0 or later (project uses toolchain 1.24.1)
+- Go 1.18.0 or later
-- The tview library for terminal UI
+- The tview library for terminal UI (already included in go.mod)

 ### Building the Application